BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```

-You can use the `oc edit` command to modify a deployment or a deployment configuration, and ensure you use the correct indentation.
+You can use the `oc edit` command to modify a deployment or a deployment configuration.
+Ensure you use the correct indentation.
 Indentation mistakes can result in the editor refusing to save changes.
 To avoid indentation issues, you can use the `oc set resources` command to specify resource requests and limits.

 Let's modify our deployment using the following command: